Friendly-Flyer/Friendly-Flyer/README.md

 ## How it works

+When a flight to a specified destination drops below the designated price, a text message is sent to the user

 1. The user selects their starting airport, a place they want to visit and the price they'd like to pay for a ticket.

 2. React Query Hooks persistently queries the skyscanner API for data on flights that match your criteria